Around Manaslu Trek – the last Himalayan jewel

-Manaslu trekking exhibits the sensational mountain vistas, fascinating culture and biological diversity, spanning altitudes from 600 to 5200 meter – one of the Nepal’s last Himalayan jewels.
-This Around Manaslu trekking suits best to those who are looking for the challenging but less trodden trekking in Nepal, is also a part of the Great Himalayan trail.
-The Manaslu trek, one of the restricted region trekking in Manaslu region can be done in 2 weeks which used to be a fully camping trip.
-This trekking route is also becoming the best alternative of classic Annapurna circuit due to the road construction of the some sections of Annapurna region.
+Manaslu trek exhibits the sensational mountain vistas, fascinating culture and biological diversity.
+It spans across 600 to 5200 meter elevation – one of the Nepal’s last Himalayan jewels.
+It exhibits the unspoiled diverse culture and tradition with the wonderful views of Mt.
+Manaslu.
+Undoubtedly this around Manaslu trekking suits best to those who are looking for the less trodden challenging adventure in Nepal.
+This Manaslu trek, one of the restricted region trekking, done in 2 weeks staying in the local teahouse.
+This trekking route also a part of Great Himalayan trail is the best alternative of classic Annapurna circuit.

 We start our Manaslu trek from Lapubesi after the drive from Kathmandu via the Aarughat.
 Trekking along the Budhi Gandaki river, the trail meanders, scrambles and climbs its way along the confines of the valley.
 Much of the around Manaslu trekking is in the region known as Nupri, an area of strong Tibetan influence with the trade route between the regions.
 As we trek higher the Hindu culture is being replaces by Buddhist features of Mani walls, Khanyi gates and Chortens as does the topography changes.
-This Manaslu trekking region is a natural habitat for many elusive wild animals including the snow leopard, grey wolf, musk deer, Himalayan Thar and blue sheep, Keep your eyes open!!
-Trekking routes at lower Manaslu section is already rebuild which is being effected by the April 2015 earthquake and we have been running trips as per the regular Manaslu trek itinerary since spring 2016 – once again totally safe for trekking.
+This Manaslu trekking region is a natural habitat for many elusive wild animals.
+Such as the snow leopard, grey wolf, musk deer, Himalayan Thar and blue sheep – Keep your eyes open!!

 Larke la pass is the highest vantage point in the Manaslu trek.
-This is a classic and tough ancient salt trading route that links the Buri Gandanti with Marsyandri valley literally Manaslu to Annapuran region.
-The view from the Larkya pass is simply Superb with Chuli, Himlung, Cheo himal, Larke peak, Annapurna II and Mt.
-Manaslu.
-Further we descent through the beautiful alpine valleys at Bhinthang and Jagat to join the classic Annapurna route map before driving back to Kathmandu to end the exhilarating journey of Manaslu circuit trek in the vastness of the Himalayas.
+Classic and tough ancient salt trading route that links the Buri Gandanti with Marsyandri valley literally Manaslu to Annapuran region.
+The view from the Larkya pass is simply Superb.
+Himlung, Cheo himal, Larke peak, Annapurna II and Mt.
+Manaslu can be captured from the pass.
+After the Larke pass we descent through the beautiful alpine valleys at Bhinthang and Jagat.
+Further more the route joins the classic Annapurna circuit trekking before driving back to Kathmandu.
 You simply need 16 days for this around Manaslu trek from arrival to departure from Kathmandu.

 - Day 01: Arrival in Kathmandu / welcome diner / stay at hotel